Exact mean integrated squared error and bandwidth selection for kernel distribution function estimators: Main results

 where

 $\sigma_{ij,q}=\sqrt{\sigma_{i}^{2}+\sigma_{j}^{2}+qh^{2}}$, and

-where $I_{z}(\alpha,\beta)$ denotes the regularized incomplete beta function and it is understood that the sum over $s$ in \eqref{Thm1.C1.def.2} is zero when $r=1$. $\square$ \end{theorem}
+where $I_{z}(\alpha,\beta)$ denotes the regularized incomplete beta function and it is understood that the sum over $s$ in the second expression is zero when $r=1$.
+As $r\to\infty$,

-The proof of the theorem, given in Appendix \ref{App:Proofs}, is based on the convolution formulae in \citet{aldershof1995} which apply after a judiciously chosen change of coordinates.
-Alternative, computationally convenient expressions for $C(r)$ and $\MISE[\widehat{F}_{2r}(\cdot;h)]$ are given in Appendix \ref{App:computational.aspects}.
+\end{theorem} The proof given in Appendix \ref{App:Proofs} is based on Theorem \ref{Thm:KCDFE.Exact.MISE.0} and the convolution formulae in \citet{aldershof1995}.
+Alternative, computationally convenient expressions for $\MISE[\widehat{F}_{2r}(\cdot;h)]$ are given in Appendix \ref{App:computational.aspects}.
 All the quantities can be computed recursively, which is particularly useful when $r$ is large.
 The only special function that needs to be evaluated is the standard normal cdf.
 The minimiser of MISE, $h^{\ast}_{e}$, can be obtained by standard numerical optimisation techniques with the caveat that there may be multiple local minima.
-(Existence of the global minimiser $h^{\ast}_{e}=\mathop{\mathrm{argmin}}_{h>0}\MISE[\widehat{F}_{2r}(\cdot;h)]$ follows from Theorem 1 in \citet{tenreiro2006}).
-Calculations reported in Section \ref{sec:analysis.of.mise} were performed by first obtaining the optimal bandwidth for the second order kernel and then using it as the starting value for $r=2$, and so on.
+Existence of the global minimiser $h^{\ast}_{e}=\mathop{\mathrm{argmin}}_{h>0}\MISE[\widehat{F}_{2r}(\cdot;h)]$ follows from \citet[Theorem 1]{tenreiro2006}.

+It is evident from \eqref{Thm1.C1.def} that for the Gaussian-based kernels $\psi(g_{2r})>0$ for all $r=1,2,3,\ldots$, and $\sqrt{2r-2}\psi(g_{2r})\to1/\pi$ as $r\to\infty$; cf. second term in \eqref{Inf.Kern.MISE.2}.
+This property of Gaussian-based kernels implies that asymptotically the KDFE $\widehat{F}_{2r}$ provides a second order improvement in MISE relative to EDF; cf. the second term in \eqref{Eq:Asy.MISE}.